 The concept of jihad, or inner striving, is a fundamental element within Islam.
 Traditionally, it is the principled and moral pursuit of God's command to lead a virtuous life.
-It should not be confused with the publicized violence often associated with jihad.
-Most Muslims are strongly opposed to terrorism and consider it contrary to Islamic beliefs.
+It should not be confused time, Muslims who are physically able fast from dawn to sunset.
+Many Muslims believe that denying their hunger helps them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, a Muslim learns to appreciate the good in life.